oven-sh/bun/docs/runtime/shell.md

 // => Hello World!
 ```

-## Standalone usage
+## .bun.sh file loader

-You can use Bun Shell to run simple shell script files on your computer.
+For simple shell scripts, instead of `sh`, you can use Bun Shell to run shell scripts.

 To do that, run any file with bun that ends with `.bun.sh`: